Ottoman weapons: Kilij

-A (kılıç) consists of a blade which is usually grooved, a hilt, guard and scabbard.
-Its basic form is illustrated by the sword of Sultan Mehmed II, with its slightly curved blade that thickens at the back.
-During the reigns of Sultan Bayezid and Suleiman I, the Turkish sword attained its classic form, becoming shorter, lighter and straighter.
+A kilij consists of a grooved blade, a hilt, a guard, and a scabbard.
+The sword of Sultan Mehmed II illustrates its basic form with its slightly curved blade that thickens at the back.
+During the reigns of the sultans Bayezid II and Suleiman the Magnificent, the kilij attained its classic form, becoming shorter, lighter, and straighter.

 Bow

 There are three kinds of recurve bow : war (tirkeş), target (puta), and long-range (menzil) bows.
 All three types were made of four materials: wood, horn, tendon and adhesive.
 A grip (kabza) is located at the center of each bow.
 They are generally decorated in lacquer technique.

 The shaft of arrows was made of pine and the head of iron, brass, or bone.
 At the end of the arrow are feathers (telek) to stabilise flight and knotted nock (gez) to hold the arrow firmly against the bowstring.

 Mace

 Maces were blunt force weapons used for crushing blows against the enemy.
 These weapons were effective against armored troops, and typically were smooth or had 3-12 flanges or blades protruding from the top of the weapon.